salesforce/lwc-rfcs/text/0000-lwc-dynamic-with-attrs.md

 ### Reactivity

 The object passed to `lwc:dynamic` is reactive.
 If the `constructor` changes, it is equivalent to how `lwc:dynamic` works
-currently: a new component is created along with the `propertySet`.
+currently: a new component is created along with the *config*

-However, if the `propertySet` changes, we again split it into three objects, attributes, properties and event listeners.
-This significantly differs from what we had earlier because:
+Reactivity on the*config* significantly from what we had earlier because:

 1. Attributes and Properties can't change shape: we can't have new attributes that we didn't have in the previous render, currently.
 Same for properties.
 2. Event listeners can't be changed at all: we can't have new event listeners or even change earlier ones.

-The above limitations need to be removed for accepting a propertySet in `lwc:dynamic`.
+The above restrictions need to be removed for accepting a *config* `lwc:dynamic`.

 **Attributes change**
 1. Key in new render, but not in old render: attribute is added.